- L.L.B (Hons) – The University of Reading

 He accepts instructions in most areas of contentious business in the civil courts.

 Before coming to the bar, Matt was often instructed in public law matters, particularly those involving elements relating to the social security system.
-His work has included matters both in the administrative tribunals, as well as “traditional” judicial review claims.
+He continues to work in both in the administrative tribunals, as well as “traditional” judicial review claims.

 He is happy to accept publicly funded work in this field, or cases with alternative funding structures.